stuart-lab/cellranger-workflow/multiome_snakefiles/README.md

 ```

 **For future improvement**
-1) Add config file for ease of use
+1) Add config file for ease of use (**Note**: for custom expts, some paths may be needed to be changed in snakefiles; check home for how to debug)
 2) Prefetch should run in parallel so it is faster